wikip-co/.github/profile/README.md

 $ git submodule init
 $ git submodule update
 ```
-Edit the following portion of the _config.yml, replacing the <variables> accordingly:
+Edit the following portion of the `_config.yml`, replacing all the <variables> accordingly:
 ```
 title: <Site Name>
 subtitle: 'Documentation'